 19Ox 21C

-Rothenberg plans to study applied linguistics at the University of Birmingham.
+Rothenberg is studying applied linguistics at the University of Birmingham in the United Kingdom.
 The university is a pioneer in corpus linguistics, the computer-based methodology that examines language qualitatively and quantitatively.

 “I see journalism and academia as complementary tools for public education,” she says.
 “I want to engage in conversations about structural problems and societal issues from different perspectives.”